 What is Social Entrepreneurs Ireland?

-At Social Entrepreneurs Ireland (SEI) we believe that Ireland’s social problems are not being solved quickly enough and that we need to develop new ideas to tackle our biggest challenges.
-Our mission is to find people with solutions to social problems and support them on every step of their journey.
-We do this through our programmes, direct funding and our incredible community of alumni, funders, and sector leaders.
+We believe that Ireland’s social problems are not being solved quickly enough and that we need to develop new ideas to tackle our biggest challenges.

 What programmes does Social Entrepreneurs Ireland offer?